bitwig/dawproject/README.md

 ## Timeline data types

+### General

+The timeline base-class has two attributes:

+* timebase: assign the content of this timeline to a specific timebase [beats or seconds] (optional)
+* track: assign the content of this timeline to a specific track (optional)

-### Root timeline
+### Lanes
-Contains a list of lanes, which can be of any other timeline type.
-Also contains a list of markers.
-The project typically contains one root timeline which is the arrangement.
+Contains a list of lanes, which can be of any timeline type.
+### Markers
+Contains a list of cue markers.
-### Track timeline
+### Clips
+Contains a list of clips.

+Each clip contains:
-Contains a reference to a single timeline of any type and a reference to a track.
+* A timeline, or a reference to a timeline (to represent aliases).
+* A list of warps (optional)

-### Clip timeline
+### Warps
-Contains a list of clips, each one referencing a timeline.
+Contains a list of warp-markers where.
+This is normally used to represent time-warping of audio, where the "inside" of a clip has a different time-representation than the "outside".

-### Note timeline
+### Notes
 Contains a list of notes.

-### Audio timeline
+### Audio
 Contains a reference to an audio file (embedded or referenced) and settings for how it is to be played back.

-Can contain, warp markers, expressions curves (pitch/formant/gain/pan), time-stretching settings and so on.
+### Video

+Same as audio.

-### Automation timeline
+### Points

-Contains
-* a reference to a parameter to automate
-* the unit in which the data is defined
-* interpolation setting
-* a list of automation points
+Contains a list of automation points along with a reference to the parameter being automated.

 ## Typical timeline structures